FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 After running bundle update, use git to commit and push the updated `Gemfile.lock`.`

 ## Wordpress Migration

+The following are notes about when this blog was migrated from Wordpress running on GoDaddy to this GitHub Pages blog.
+You don't need to care about this.
+It is here for historical context.

 Instructions on how to migrate from Wordpress to GitHub pages is here <https://guillermo-roman.com/migrating-wordpress-blog-to-github-pages/>